RI-imaging/DryMass/docs/command_line_interface.rst

 The experimental data files are loaded with the `qpformat <http://qpformat.readthedocs.io/en/stable/>`_ library, which supports several quantitative phase imaging file formats.
-If a specific format is not supported, please create an issue at the `qpimage issue page <https://github.com/RI-imaging/qpformat/issues>`_.
+If a specific format is not supported, please create an issue at the `qpformat issue page <https://github.com/RI-imaging/qpformat/issues>`_.
 A typical use case of dm_convert on Windows is